Glossary

 Traditional CDNs are those where all content is unified across the network of servers without any variance.
 This is ideal for companies that have users scattered geographically.
 Peer-to-Peer CDNs, on the other hand, are distributed networks where devices (referred as nodes) interact with each other to share content.
 This type is leveraged by companies that require real time data transmission.
 Lastly, Multi-CDNs are essentially a network of multiple CDNs which are used to further ensure enhanced performance and higher service availability.

-A Content Delivery Network (CDN) is a global network of servers that works to deliver content to users swiftly and reliably based on their geographical location.
+A Content Delivery Network (CDN) is a global network of servers that delivers content to users swiftly and reliably based on their geographical location.
 It ensures improved load times, reduces bandwidth costs, increases content availability and redundancy, and enhances security.

 A CDN is crucial as it increases the speed and efficiency of data delivery, improves website load times, reduces bandwidth costs, provides security by defending against harmful traffic and DDoS attacks, and scales to handle increased traffic without going down.

-The major types of CDNs are Traditional CDNs, Peer-to-Peer CDNs, and Multi-CDNs.
-The type of CDN one should opt for depends primarily on one’s specific requirements and priorities.
+The main types of CDNs are Traditional CDNs, Peer-to-Peer CDNs, and Multi-CDNs.
+Each type offers unique benefits depending on organizational needs, content type, and desired performance.